10.2 Administration and governance of youth work

 On this page

-The Public Interest in the Youth Sector Act identifies that the responsibility for governing the youth sector lies with the State, self-governing local communities and the self-governing national communities, where relevant (see Article 6).
+The Public Interest in the Youth Sector Act was adopted in 2010 and identifies that the responsibility for governing the youth sector lies with the State, self-governing local communities and the self-governing national communities, where relevant (see Article 6).

 National public authorities/actors are:

 - The Office for Youth is an administrative body responsible for youth (see Article 6 and 7 of the Public Interest in the Youth Sector Act).
 Operating since 1991, it champions the interests of the youth and the youth sector.
 The Office for Youth is a state authority in the field of youth work, shaping youth policies in a relatively independent manner, including by providing financial support for youth programmes and promoting research on youth.
 It mainly focuses on promoting youth work, coordinating measures within youth policy and ensuring adequate social dialogue with young people.
 The Office has been co-funding youth work programmes since its establishment.